 2. Pets must be leashed at all times.

 3. Crews may park only at designated parking areas.
+Observe “no parking” signs.
 Where parking is allowed along the side of a road, it is only on one side of the road and totally off the pavement (all four wheels).
 Sheriffs may ticket violators.
-Observe the no parking signs.

 4. If a runner drops from the race, his crew should be sure that Aid Station personnel or Race Officials are notified, that the scoring chip has been turned in, and that the DNF is duly recorded.

 5. All road guards will wear ORANGE VESTS.
 Please obey their instructions.